-- For non-routine activity, on station activity, or in-State assignments, 2 days of rest are required in 21 days.
+- For non-routine activity, on station activity, or in-State assignments, 1 day of rest is required in 21 days.
 This requirement should rarely be needed if scheduled or non-scheduled days off are given during periods of routine activity. - Assignments outside of Alaska: Travel days will not count towards the days off policy.
 The first shift at an assignment, including staging and preposition periods, will start the clock for calculating days towards the work-rest policy.
 See examples below of 14, 21, and 30-day assignments outside of Alaska. - A Regular or Mandatory day off is a calendar day, not a 24-hour period.
-Exception: the 24-hour break in work option can only be used to reset your days off before departing on a new resource order assignment.
+Exception: the 24hour break in work option can only be used to reset days off before departing on a new resource order assignment.
+It may not be used between back to back assignments.
 An employee may not be in pay status. - If the workweek threshold has not been met, employees may elect to use personal or annual leave, overtime conversion, or unpaid time off for a mandatory day off that falls on a regularly scheduled workday.
-(LTC rules are different from GGU and SU.) - If an employee is working a normal work week and has not worked overtime or banked flex time hours under a flex time agreement, there will be no need to reset his/her work-rest period before departing on assignment, - Drivers are limited to 10 hours/day in a 16-hour shift. - Employees should identify the date(s) and time(s) of the applicable mandatory day off in the comment section on their timesheet. - A workweek consists of 37/2 or 40 hours in pay status within a maximum of five days in accordance with SU, ASEA, and LTC bargaining unit agreements. - An employee cannot be placed on standby (standby is considered to be work status) when taking a mandatory day off. - When on assignment in-state or out-of-state, and assigned a day off, that day will be uncompensated.
+(LTC rules are different from GGU and SU.) - If an employee is working a normal work week and has not worked overtime or banked flex time hours under a flex time agreement, there will be no need to reset their work-rest period before departing on assignment. - Drivers are limited to 10 hours/day of driving in a 16-hour shift. - Employees should identify the date(s) and time(s) of the applicable mandatory day off in the comment section on their timesheet. - A workweek consists of 371/2 or 40 hours in pay status within a maximum of five days in accordance with SU, ASEA, and LTC bargaining unit agreements. - An employee cannot be placed on standby (standby is considered to be work status) when taking a mandatory day off. - When on assignment in-state or out-of-state, and assigned a day off, that day will be uncompensated.
 State employees and EFF must show zero hours worked on State timesheets and/or the OF-288 for that calendar day.